adalover/adaloversconf-web-old/README.md

 We are a non-profit organization focused on the engagement, visibility and empowerment of women in technology, mainly programming and IT.

-Our name comes from Ada Lovelace + love + development (adalovdev).
+Our name comes from Ada Lovelace + development (AdaLoveDev).
 Ada is considered the person who wrote instructions for the first computer program and most of us are developers.

 ### AdaLoversConf

 AdaLoversConf is an annual event of the community AdaLoveDev.
 The main objective of this event is the visualization of girls in the development world 👩‍💻.
 This year we celebrate it on Tenerife, Canary Islands, Spain.
-Sep, 28th 2019.

 ## Contribution 👩‍💻👨‍💻
 Show the [contributing file](CONTRIBUTING.md)